Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 With these ingredients, we obtain a microscopic description that captures the main features observed in the experiment.
-However, in contrast to the experiments, we keep the transient gap size constant during relaxation by fixing $V_\mathrm{CDW}$ to highlight the influence of the CDW state on the relaxation and to disentangle it from other effects.
+However, in contrast to the experiments, we keep the transient gap size constant during relaxation by fixing $V_\mathrm{CDW}$ to highlight the influence of the CDW on the relaxation and to disentangle it from other effects.
 We simulate the GKBA time evolution upon excitation by a two-cycle pulse with $h \nu_\mathrm{pump}=1.5$~eV and calculate the trARPES signal in the full Brillouin zone~\eqref{eq:trarpes_green}.
 A typical spectrum along the same path as in Fig.~\ref{fig:exp_data} is shown in Fig.~\ref{fig:theory_results}(a).
-We have explicitly compared the simulated and experimental spectra and optimized the field strength of the pulse to match the relative intensity shortly after the pulse in the high-energy ROI in Fig.~\ref{fig:theory_results}(a) and close to $E_\mathrm{F}$~\cite{TBbands}.
-The ROI size is chosen large enough to capture the full band for any value of $\Delta_\mathrm{CDW}$, thus excluding effects attributed to shifts of spectral weight that could mask the population dynamics.

-Similar to the experimental spectra we have integrated the intensity in the indicated ROI.
+Similar to the experimental spectra we have integrated the intensity in the indicated ROI~\cite{energywindows_theory}.
 The transient photoemission intensity as function of $\Delta t$ is presented in Fig.~\ref{fig:theory_results}(b) for different values of $V_\mathrm{CDW}=0,\dots,0.2$~eV (equidistant steps).
 For small $\Delta t$ the intensity is only weakly affected by the CDW, while the long-time relaxation exhibits a pronounced dependence on $V_\mathrm{CDW}$.
 In particular, the decay of intensity in the ROI is significantly faster in the metallic state ($V_\mathrm{CDW}=0$~eV).
 The data fit well to an exponential decay for $\Delta t > 50$~fs.
 Extracting the respective lifetime $\tau_\mathrm{sim}$ confirms a monotonic dependence of $\tau_\mathrm{sim}$ on $V_\mathrm{CDW}$, see Fig.~\ref{fig:theory_results}(c).
 For a quantitative comparison to the experimentally observed dynamical modulation of the lifetime, Fig.~\ref{fig:theory_results}(c) also shows the experimental transient lifetime $\tau_\mathrm{exp}$ of the same ROI as a function of the extracted energy gap $\Delta_\mathrm{CDW}$, which follows a similar monotonic trend.
 Remarkably, although the absolute simulated values are significantly shorter due to technical constraints~\cite{shortlifetimes}, the relative change of the experimental and simulated lifetimes with $\Delta_\mathrm{CDW}$ is in solid agreement.